AnneZhang13/INFO536/project3/README.md

 During the testing, five days of trajectories collected from 5 drivers will be used to evaluate your submission.
 You can find the testing data test.pkl in the GitHub folder

 #### Submission Guideline
 To help better and fast evaluate your model, please submit a separate python file named "evaluation.py".
-This file should contain two functions.
+And example "evaluation.py" has been provided in the GitHub folder.
+Feel free to modify it.
+This evaluation file should contain two functions.
 * **Data Processing**
   ```python
   def processs_data(traj):